WHY INVEST IN SINDHUDURG

 Accepted after a feasibility study prepared by Centre-promoted Science and Technology Park in the University of Pune, the park is expected to be thrown open to public in three years, and would include a mock Antarctica among several other attractions.

-Sindhudurg, Shivaji built this ocean fort in 1664 AD on a low rocky 48-acre island off the Malvan coast.
-Vijaydurg and Sindhudurg are twin forts from the days of Shivaji's time that is a historic place with its serene coastal beauty.
-It is believed that Shivaji personally selected the site for the construction of the fort.
+Sindhudurg, Chatrapati Shivaji Maharaj built this ocean fort in 1664 AD on a low rocky 48-acre island off the Malvan coast.
+Vijaydurg and Sindhudurg are twin forts from the days of Chatrapati Shivaji Maharaj's time that is a historic place with its serene coastal beauty.
+It is believed that Chatrapati Shivaji Maharaj personally selected the site for the construction of the fort.

 Interestingly this fort has three rows of huge walls and under water stone structure also believed to be a wall.
 It contains spacious inner buildings and bastions named after Maratha soldiers.
 In 1st B.C it was minor port and gained importance during regime of Satvahana Rulers.
 Then Shilaharas, the rulers from Kolhapur erected this fort trade purpose and named ‘Gheria’.
 Fort witnessed successive Hindu dynasties before Adilshahi rulers, then again Marathas and Finally British.
 In fact Marathas went a head by building indigenous navy.
 Difficult to capture, British called it rock of Zibralter.